instrat-pl/pypsa-pl/README.md

 The recommended citation is:

-`Czyżak, P., Mańko, M., Stępień, K., Sikorski, M. (2021).
+`Czyżak, P., Mańko, M., Sikorski, M., Stępień, K., Wieczorek, B. (2021).
 PyPSA-PL - An open energy model of the Polish power sector based on the PyPSA framework.
 Instrat. https://github.com/instrat-pl/pypsa-pl`

 `PyPSA-PL` is based on the [PyPSA](https://pypsa.readthedocs.io/en/latest/index.html) open energy modelling framework used by many research institutions around the world.
 Whenever using `PyPSA-PL`, please also give credit to the authors of `PyPSA` following the guidelines [described in the PyPSA documentation](https://pypsa.readthedocs.io/en/latest/citing.html).